nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/quality-assurance.md

 ## Performance Strategies

-Nuxeo elements are the best means to build a custom UI application on the top of Nuxeo server and here are the guidelines to make the UI experience faster and to reduce server performance cost:
+Nuxeo elements are the best means to build a custom UI application on the top of Nuxeo server and below are the guidelines to make the UI experience faster and to reduce server performance cost.

+### Polymer

+##### Vulcanizing the Polymer elements

+[`Vulcanize`](https://www.polymer-project.org/1.0/docs/tools/optimize-for-production) is a build tool that lets you concatenate a set of elements and their HTML imported dependencies into a single file.
+It will reduce network requests for a performant app experience.
+You can check out [this video](https://www.youtube.com/watch?v=EUZWE8EZ0IU) for a complete bootstrap.

+##### Custom Polymer Elements - Anti-Patterns

+When building a custom element, developers can achieve great things with Polymer by encapsulating logics that can be re-used multiple times.
+But be careful on how you build them:

+- Optimize data loading by passing data between elements:

+Try to use an element only once then pass the result through/between all elements to avoid unecessary calls.

 ### Response payloads